shmorri/oxd-python/demosite/README.md

-# oxD Python Demo site
+# oxd Python Demo site

 This is a demo site for oxd-python written using Python Flask to demonstrate how to use oxd-python to perform authorization with an OpenID Provider and fetch information.